mainmatter/mainmatter.com/src/posts/2020-06-02-how-to-improve-the-accessibility-of-your-app.md

 ---
-title: 'How to improve the accessibility of your existing Ember app'
+title: "How to improve the accessibility of your existing Ember app"
 authorHandle: sami_dbc
 tags: ember
-bio: 'Senior Frontend Engineer'
+bio: "Senior Frontend Engineer"
 description:
-  'Samanta de Barros on how to test the accessibility of your Ember app and what accessibility considerations you should have when creating forms in Ember.'
+  "Samanta de Barros on how to test the accessibility of your Ember app and what accessibility considerations you should have when creating forms in Ember."
 og:
   image: /assets/images/posts/2020-06-02-how-to-improve-the-accessibility-of-your-app/og-image.png
 tagline: |